 BA German or BA Linguistics plus a good command of German.

 The ability to report – in an adequately scientific manner – in oral and written form on observations about language and on selected linguistic literature.
-This is proven in an oral presentation and in two written essays.
+This is proven in an oral presentation and in a short written essay.

 Mode of instruction